tekyjd/Record-Suspension-Application-Eligibility/README.md

                             "Sentence Completion date"
                         );
                     } else if (isSchedule1Unknown && !isSPIOUnknown && !isImprisonmentTwoYearsUnknown) {
-                        essentialUnknowns.push("Was it a Schedule 1 offence?");
+                        essentialUnknowns.push("Is it a Schedule 1 offence?");

                     } else if (schedule1Offence === "No" && (isSPIOUnknown || isImprisonmentTwoYearsUnknown)) {
                         essentialUnknowns.push(